-But every breed of pet birds has a different set of needs.
+But every breed of pet birds has a different set of needs that pet owners should be aware of.
 Some require hours of daily attention from their human companions, while others can live alone or with other birds.
 Larger types require more space than smaller species.
 Some breeds are prone to various illnesses.
 Some make a lot of noise.
 Others are sensitive to your racket.
 Some are very long-lived—think 50 years or more.
 Some require loads of exercise or mental stimulation or both — that’s enrichment in zookeeper-speak — while others entertain themselves quite well.

 A bird might not be the best pet for everyone — cat owners, for example.
 But if you’re ready for a feathered friend, you have many to choose from.
 The best pet birds are the ones that fit well into their owners’ lives.
-To select the right one for you, you have to know yourself, your needs, and your boundaries.
+To select the right breed of bird, bird owners have to know themselves, their needs, and their boundaries.

 A bird isn’t decoration—it’s a companion, like a cat or a dog.
-And while there are many types of pet birds, the best pet bird is often in the eye of the beholder.
+And while there are many types of pet birds, the best pet birds for beginners are often in the eye of the beholder.
 Just as a person in a studio apartment wouldn’t—hopefully—adopt an enormous Great Dane or a high-energy working dog like a Border Collie, a potential bird owner needs to take a serious look at their lifestyle, and think about what kind of bird would be a good fit.

 The most obvious consideration is space.
-Large pet birds need big enclosures.
-At minimum, your bird will need to be able to turn around without touching the bars of his or her cage, or hitting the floor or the bars with its tail feathers.
+Large pet birds, such as the medium large parrots called the Blue-headed Pionus, need a large cage.
+At a minimum, a Blue-headed Pionus will need to be able to turn around without touching the bars of his or her cage, or hitting the floor or the bars with its tail feathers.
 If you’re not planning to provide out-of-cage flight time, the enclosure needs to be much, much bigger than that.